 The Patent Litigation Law Review: Spain

-As regards litigation, with approximately 50 patent cases per year, Spain still lags far behind other European jurisdictions such as Germany, where courts deal with hundreds of patent cases every year.
-Notwithstanding this, over the past decade the quality of judgments has increased dramatically, due to the specialisation of a small number of commercial courts that deal with patent matters.
+Regarding litigation, with approximately 50 patent cases per year, Spain still lags far behind other European jurisdictions such as Germany, where courts deal with hundreds of patent cases every year.
+Notwithstanding this, over the past decade the quality of judgments has increased dramatically, owing to the specialisation of a small number of commercial courts that deal with patent matters.

 Types of patent